MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 description: "Learn how your organization can use Microsoft Graph connectors to index third-party data so that it appears in Microsoft Search and Microsoft 365 Copilot results."
 ---

-# Microsoft Graph connectors overview for Microsoft Search and Microsoft 365 Copilot
+# Microsoft Graph connectors overview for Microsoft Search

 Microsoft Search indexes all your [Microsoft 365](https://www.microsoft.com/microsoft-365) data to make it searchable for users.
-With Microsoft Graph connectors, your organization can index third-party data so that it appears in Microsoft Search and Microsoft 365 Copilot results.
-This feature expands the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
+With Microsoft Graph connectors, your organization can index third-party data, ensuring it appears in Microsoft Search and Microsoft 365 Copilot results.
+This feature enhances the range of content sources searchable within your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
 The third-party data can be hosted on-premises or in the public or private clouds.
-Microsoft Graph connectors honor the source permissions as configured in your content source.
-As a result, users in your organization will only be able to view content to which they have access.
+Microsoft Graph connectors respect the source permissions configured in your content source.
+As a result, users can only access content for which they have appropriate permissions

 > [!NOTE]
 > For details about how to build a Microsoft Graph connector that is integrated with Microsoft 365 Copilot, see [Microsoft 365 Copilot for Microsoft Graph connectors](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-graph-connector).